luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/04/07-new-ego-traits.md

 **▲ Ego Trait • CP Cost: 4**

 You bounce back and recover from stress and trauma at an exceptional rate.
 Reduce all timeframes for healing stress, traumas, and disorders by half.
-Additionally, when you reach a motivational goal, you heal 2d6 stress instead of 1d6 (Motivational Recovery ▶223, EP2).
+Additionally, when you reach a motivational goal, you heal 2d6 stress instead of 1d6 ([Motivational Recovery](../../../12/19-mental-healing-and-psychosurgery.md#motivational-recovery), _EP2_).

 ### Scrounging Talent